playfulprogramming/playfulprogramming/content/LayZee/posts/presenters-with-angular-2l7l/index.md

 }
 ```

-<figcaption>Listing 14A.
-Heroes: Presentational component delegating an output property to its presenter using a getter.</figcaption>
+> Listing 14A.
+Heroes: Presentational component delegating an output property to its presenter using a getter.

 ```ts
 // heroes.component.ts